-Feature Description Feature High Option Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
+Feature Description Feature Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.
+We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
 If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
 Until you sign and return the agreement, regular contract benefits will continue.
 Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
 You must cooperate with the review process.
-By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
+By approving an alternative benefit, we do not guarantee you will get it in the future.
+The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits.
+If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
 You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request.
 Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
 However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claims process (see Section 8).
 24-hour advice line For any of your health concerns, 24 hours a day, 7 days a week, you may talk with a registered nurse who can help assess medical symptoms and provide advice over the phone, when medically appropriate.
 You can obtain an advice nurse phone number for the nearest Kaiser Permanente facility in the white pages of your phone book under "Kaiser Permanente."
 Centers of Excellence The Centers of Excellence program began in Fall 1987.
 As new technologies proliferate and become the standard of care, Kaiser Permanente refers members to contracted "Centers of Excellence" for certain specialized medical procedures.
 We have developed a nationally contracted network of Centers of Excellence for organ transplantation, which consists of medical facilities that have met stringent criteria for quality care in specific procedures.
 A national clinical and administrative team has developed guidelines for site selection, site visit protocol, volume and survival criteria for evaluation and selection of facilities.
 The institutions have a record of positive outcomes and exceptional standards of quality.
-Services for the deaf, hard of hearing or speech impaired We provide a TTY/text telephone number at: 1-800-777-1370.
+Services for the deaf, hard of hearing or speech impaired We provide a TTY/text telephone number at: 711.
 Sign language services are also available.
-Services from other Kaiser Permanente or allied plans When you visit a different Kaiser Foundation Health Plan or allied plan service area temporarily (not more than 90 days), you can receive visiting member care from designated providers in that area.
+Services from other Kaiser Permanente or allied plans When you visit a different Kaiser Foundation Health Plan or allied plan service area, you can receive visiting member care from designated providers in that area.
 Visiting member care is described in our visiting member brochure.
 Visiting member care and your out-of-pocket costs may differ from the covered services, copayments, and coinsurance described in this FEHB brochure.
-The 90-day limit on visiting member care does not apply to members who attend an accredited college or accredited vocational school.
-1